0

 The Governor's office and reception area is an exhibition space.
 The Governor’s office reception area is public.
 The Governor's staff office, Lieutenant Governor’s office, and the Legislative Council’s staff office are also exhibition spaces.

-The Lieutenant Governor’s and Legislative offices are not open to the public, however, the works will be seen by state legislators and staff.
+The Lieutenant Governor’s offices are not open to the public, however, the works will be seen by state legislators and staff.

 The Creative Capitol Exhibition Program application is open year-round on a rolling deadline, meaning we will review applications as we receive them.
 Submit all application materials to the program manager below by email.